 Is It Difficult To Find a Place To Rent in Ireland?

-What is the average rent price in Ireland?
-The latest figures from the Residential Tenancies Board indicate the national average rent price at €1,397 at the end of 2021.
+The latest figures from the Residential Tenancies Board indicate the national standardised average rent at €1,494 per month as of Q3 2025, with new tenancies averaging €1,731.

 How To Find a Place To Rent in Ireland